 Currently, the most common way to treat depression is with antidepressant medications and cognitive therapy.
-But as of recent, new studies that use a procedure called Deep Brain Stimulation, also known as DBS, may have found a profound and effective way to treat depression.
+However, studies that use a procedure called Deep Brain Stimulation (DBS) may have found a profound and effective way to treat depression.

 Studies on DBS and Depression

 Researchers hope that one day DBS may become a secondary or alternative treatment to antidepressant medications.
 Though antidepressants are an effective treatment for managing depression, there are also drawbacks such as side effects.
 There’s also the notion that antidepressants are a “one size fits all” solution to depression rather than something that can be tailored to each individual.
 There is no way to individualize antidepressant medication.

 More and more studies on the treatment of depression show that DBS may have the potential to be even more effective at treating depression than most traditional methods.
 DBS sends precise, timed electric pulses into targeted regions of the brain using a surgically implanted electrode.
 The electrode’s frequency levels can be determined by doctors who can adjust them to fix “faulty” circuits within the brain.
 According to scientists, dysfunctional circuits within the brain may cause some of the psychiatric and neurological disorders commonly found in people, including depression.

 Inside Deep Brain Stimulation

 The idea of dysfunctional circuits is not a strange one.
 Our thoughts, sensations, impulses, and movements are all a result of neurons in the brain electronically firing.
 If a circuit is faulty, it can possibly result in resistant neuropsychiatric disorders such as Tourette’s Syndrome, Major Depression, and Obsessive-Compulsive Disorder.
 Clinical trials of DBS show encouraging results that include a decrease in depressive symptoms when used in conjunction with therapies such as cognitive and behavioral therapy.